Las Vegas weddings

 Las Vegas weddings refers to wedding ceremonies held in Las Vegas, Nevada.
 The London Daily Herald described Las Vegas as the "Marriage Capital of the World" in 1953, a title which has remained since.
 It has held the title because of the ease of acquiring a marriage license and the minimal costs involved in having a wedding in Las Vegas.
 The city continues to be known as a popular wedding destination for the same reasons, but also as a result of the various types of weddings available.

 Marriage license

 Nevada marriage licenses are considered notoriously easy to get; there is no blood test or required waiting period.
 Las Vegas has streamlined the process further.
 Once an application for a marriage license is completed online and presented to the marriage license bureau in-person along with $102.00 and a government-issued photo identification, a marriage license may be obtained within minutes until midnight every night.
 The ease of getting married was historically a deliberate choice of Nevada lawmakers to promote tourism.

-Within one year of receipt of the marriage license a wedding ceremony must be performed in order to have a legal union, and marriages are legal and binding throughout the United States under the Full Faith and Credit Clause, as well as most other countries.
+Within one year of receipt of the marriage license a wedding ceremony must be performed in order to have a legal union, and marriages are legal and binding throughout the United States under the Full Faith and Credit Clause, as well as in most other countries.